noelopez-E4S/corporate_greenwashing/README.md

-# corporate_greenwashing
-Machine learning final project
+# Final project in Machine Learning about corporate greenwashing